tarikguney/weather-plugin-for-elgato-streamdeck/readme.md

 It does not have any effect.
 The title is automatically set with the current weather condition including the temperature.

-#### `Zip Code`

-It is pretty clear as to what it is, however, only the USA Zip Codes are supported currently.
-This field is also known as Postal Code in different parts of the world.

 #### `AccuWeather API Key`

 Unfortunately, AccuWeather offers only 50 calls per day for each plugin with free AccuWeather accounts.
 This plugin makes calls to the AccuWeather API to get the hourly weather information to display it on the StreamDeck canvas.
 Therefore, you need to create your own account and obtain API Key.
 It is really simple: